yokolet/clementine/README.md

 Clementine is a gem to use ClojureScript (https://github.com/clojure/clojurescript) from Ruby.
 Clementine is a Tilt (https://github.com/rtomayko/tilt) Template, which is available to use on Rails asset pipeline.
 Also, it is avilable to use in a Tilt way.
+You don't need to compile ClojureScript by yourself anymore.
+Clementine does for you.

 Clementine runs on Rails 3.1 and later.

 Clementine supports JRuby and CRuby.
 When you use from CRuby, make sure java command is on your PATH.

+Please be aware.
+When you run Clementine on CRuby, you hook up JVM everytime ClojureScript code is changed.
+This takes long time since starting JVM is a heavy weight job.
+For a shorter compilation time, I recommend using JRuby.

 Installation
 -----------